 Island of Vieques

 For the next leg of our adventure, we drove about an hour to Ceiba to catch a ferry to the island of Vieques!
 When researching PR, I learned that Vieques is the home to the brightest bioluminescent bay in the world, along with some fun and beautiful beaches.
+Because bio bay tours are at night, Vieques calls for an overnight stay – I’m glad we did, because I really enjoyed this leg of our journey!

 Rio Grande